risquanter/simulation-util/README.md

 - `Metalog` class for quantile and PDF evaluation
 - `QPFitter` class to fit a Metalog distribution via quadratic programming (QP) using the Ojalgo library

 The implementation follows the referenced paper for quantile and PDF evaluation.

-Instead of ordinary least squares (OLS), the current version uses a quadratic programming (QP) approach for fitting, with a linear constraint on the probabilities.
+Instead of ordinary least squares (OLS), the current version uses a quadratic programming (QP) approach for fitting, with convex feasibility constraints (such as monotonicity and bounds) on the coefficients.
+This is motivated by Keelin’s proof that the set of feasible Metalog coefficients is convex, making convex optimization (QP) both robust and theoretically justified for Metalog fitting.

 # Usage